bdoms/gae_deploy/readme.md

 The `variables` option contains a list of branches, each with a list of its own variables to swap out in the template files.
 Variables take the form of `${variable_name}` in a template file.

 There are a few special cases for variables.
 The first is if a variable is named `_version` then its value will be the app version when that branch is deployed.
-This overwrites any version specified in the app.yaml file.
+This overwrites any version specified in yaml files.

+The second special case is if a variable is named `_project` then its value will be used as the project ID when that branch is deployed.
+This overwrites any project ID specified in yaml files.

-The second special case is if a variable's value is `_branch` then the branch name will be used.
+Another is if a variable's value is `_branch` then the branch name will be used.
-This can be used in combination with the `_version` option on a `default` branch to make it so that a branch without a specific version (or one configured) will use its name as its version.
+This can be used in combination with the `_version` or `_project` options to make it so that a branch without a specific project or version will use the branch name for that value.

 Finally, if a variable named `_promote` is in a branch's section then the deployed version will be promoted.
 This passes the `--promote` flag, making it the default version, overriding anything there previously.